bengtmartensson/Infrared4Arduino/README.md

 to some extent, run in a normal C++ environment on the host compiler.
 For this, some code modifications, in particular, a customized `Arduino.h` was needed.
-If the preprocessor symbol `ARDUINO` is defined, it just includes the standard Arduino `Arduino.h`, otherwise (i.e. for compiling for the host), it defines some more-or-less dummy stuff for allowing compiling for, and execution/debugging on the host.
+If the preprocessor symbol `ARDUINO` is defined, just includes the standard Arduino `Arduino.h` is included, otherwise (i.e. for compiling for the host), some more-or-less dummy stuff are defined, allowing compiling for, and execution/debugging on the host.

 This way, certain types of problems can be solved much faster.
 The drawback is that the code